Skip to content

 How to dose D3 and K2 together: ratios, serum targets, and who needs more

-Some people need noticeably higher D3 doses to reach that 40–80 ng/mL band:
+Some people need noticeably higher D3 doses to reach any given serum target:

 One contraindication you cannot skip: warfarin

 Vitamin K2 affects clotting far more weakly than K1 — but not zero.
-Anyone on warfarin (Coumadin) or another vitamin K-antagonist anticoagulant must talk to their prescribing physician before adding any K2, because even a stable low-dose of MK-7 can shift INR values measurably.
+Anyone on warfarin (Coumadin) or another vitamin K-antagonist anticoagulant must talk to their prescribing physician before adding any K2, because even a stable low dose of MK-7 can shift INR values measurably — a dose-response study in the Journal of Thrombosis and Haemostasis found MK-7 doses as low as 45 mcg/day influenced anticoagulation stability, and the NIH Office of Dietary Supplements vitamin K fact sheet flags the warfarin interaction directly.
 This isn’t a reason to avoid K2 forever; it’s a reason to work with your clinician to monitor INR, and possibly to discuss a direct oral anticoagulant (DOAC) that sits outside the vitamin K pathway entirely.

 Which D3 + K2 products actually hold up